Skip to main content

 • Hepatic Function ∞ The liver is a central hub for metabolic regulation.
 GH signaling influences hepatic glucose output and lipid metabolism.
 Dysregulation in the GH/IGF-1 axis contributes to hepatic insulin resistance.

-Direct administration of rhGH can improve body composition, but its effect on is complex.
+Direct administration of rhGH can improve body composition, but its effect on insulin sensitivity is complex.
 High, non-pulsatile levels of GH can actually induce insulin resistance, creating a clinical challenge.
 This is where the physiological superiority of secretagogue protocols becomes evident.

 Restoring endogenous GH pulsatility with secretagogues can improve insulin sensitivity and metabolic markers in a way that supraphysiological rhGH administration cannot.